manurodriguez/openstack-ansible/README.md

 Openstack deployment using Ansible

-This repository provides a series of playbooks in ansible to install Openstack ice-houese services in a single node, with single NIC on ubuntu 12.04.
+This repository provides a series of playbooks in ansible to install Openstack ice-house services in a single node, with single NIC on ubuntu 12.04.

 Instrucctions